In general, there are three types of alerts:

 1) EMAIL - Alerts will be sent to an email account.
 If you are going to set up a lot of alerts, consider creating a separate email account for this purpose using a free service such as Gmail, Hotmail, Yahoo Mail, etc.

 2) RSS FEEDS - You will need a RSS FEED READER of some kind for this method.
-See the instructions below for setting up GOOGLE READER.
+See the article below.

 To set up ALERTS, you usually need to register with the database or publisher who provides the alert.
 The process for each database or publisher is different, but all of them are free and don't take long.
 See the REGISTRATION tab for information on registering with various databases.